opportunity-hack/Hackathon-Runbook/food.md

 You need to plan for various dietary restrictions.
 In general you should expect something like the following:

-*  25% vegetarian
+*  33% vegetarian
-*  n% no beef/pork
 *  A couple of vegans
-*  Allergies:  Unknown.
-*  Update this with the actual data
+*  Allergies: A few, but varied enough you can't actually plan for it

+**Note:** You can find some of the data behind these suggestions in the [food section of the resources page](resources/resources.md#Food)

 # Equipment